Lucy from Peanuts offers friendly career advice for five cents

 Freelancing

-When a few friends asked me for some web design/dev work, it was awesome to feel like they cared enough to help me out and I could help them in the process.
-We even agreed on flexible methods of payment like accepting gift cards to my local grocery stores, public transit cards, or providing meals for me.
+When friends asked me for website work, it was awesome to feel they cared enough to help me out.
+And that I could help them in the process.
+We agreed on flexible methods of payment like gift cards to my local grocery store, public transit cards, or meals.

 I’m not new to freelancing or bartering.
 This is far from the first time I’ve faced financial hardship and a career pivot.
 When I’m not financially struggling, I have a strict policy against doing freelance work with friends and family.
 It tends to ruin the relationship and leave me poorer in the process.

 It turns out over a decade since last time, little has changed.
-With two different former friends, I spent hours of my time doing research, coding, working on design mockups, educating them on how to run their sites, fixing issues in their systems, and communicating back-and-forth with them.
+With two different former friends, I spent hours of my time doing research, coding, working on design mockups.
+I educated them on how to run their sites, fixed issues in their systems, and communicated back-and-forth with them.
 In return, I’ve received only the runaround and eventually been ghosted.

-Thank goodness I had caps on how many hours I’d do between payments and established a net 30 payment structure or I might’ve sunk even more time and effort into these projects.
+Thank goodness I capped how many hours I’d do between payments and established a net 30 payment structure.
+I might’ve sunk even more time and effort into these projects.

 So yes, I’ve tried freelancing.